Stuart Barton I Original Publication: May 24, 2017 I Last Updated: January 20, 2021

 Meanwhile, longer-dated futures can react quite differently, with their price tending to follow average historical VIX settlement levels plus a VRPF.
 While the VRPF may increase, short-term market events tend not to raise long-term expectations of average settlement levels.

 Furthermore, the relative severity of a curve inversion during periods of extremely low volatility may be considerably higher.
-For example, a sudden move down of say 4% in the S&P 500 would translate to a one-day volatility of more than 60%, a move that would likely quickly elevate the VIX Index from the low teens to the mid 20s - or more.
-A move like that would no doubt significantly increase the price of short-dated VIX futures for the reasons explained above, while longer-dated futures may be affected considerably less.
+For example, a sudden move down of say 4% in the S&P 500 would translate to a one-day realized volatility of more than 60%, a move that would likely elevate the future volatility implied by the VIX Index.
+A move like that would no doubt significantly increase the price of short-dated VIX futures as well for the reasons explained above, while longer-dated futures may be affected considerably less.

 If this were to happen, not only would inverse VIX ETPs lose considerable market value, but the resulting daily decay may be more than many investors are willing to endure, making historical gains difficult to repeat.
 Returns have of course never been free.